Visual Studio 2013 Update 3 Release Details

 You can grant this permission to provide a different level of access at the area path level.

-The existing permission to manage test plans will be changed to restrict access to specific test plan properties.
+The existing permission to manage test plans is changing to restrict access to specific test plan properties.

 Cloud-based load testing with Application Insights

 You don't need to use resources and set up your own machines to do load testing on your web site.
 You can use cloud-based load testing to provide virtual machines that generate the load of many users accessing your web site at the same time.
 When you run your load tests for your app using Visual Studio Online, you can use Application Insights to retrieve performance data as well.
 By correlating load and performance data together, you get more insight into any performance issues that you find.